dan-fritchman/fritch.mn/www/SwMakesHw/0003-reactive-event-driven-hardware.md

 * An *input program* to be compiled, and
 * A *target environment* to compile it for

-  * For a typical software compiler, this is generally the underlying platform: ARM or x86 instructions, Java or Python virtual-machine byte-code.
-  * For hardware synthesis, the target environment comprises a *logic cell library*, generally designed for a specific *process technology*.
-Unlike the software compiler, this will often also include a set of *implementation constraints*, for example on the target speed or size.
+For a typical software compiler, the target environment is generally the underlying platform: ARM or x86 instructions, Java or Python virtual-machine byte-code.
+For hardware synthesis, in contrast, the target environment comprises a logic cell library, generally designed for a specific process technology.
+Unlike the software compiler, this will often also include a set of implementation constraints, for example on the target speed or size.

-The reactive HDL assignments enable a target-independent description of the hardware "program" to be compiled.
-We can imagine the `combinational` module being usable in TSMC 16nm FinFET, decades-old 1µm, and every process technology in between.
+Reactive HDL assignments enable a target-independent description of the hardware “program” to be compiled.
+We can imagine the `combinational`module being usable in TSMC 16nm FinFET, decades-old 1µm, and every process technology in between.

 While the reactive pattern is powerful for this platform-independent description of combinational logic,  it remains a fairly low-level behavioral description.
 Reactive assignments can capture the combinational relationships between hardware signals, but have no means of incorporating the state, or history, of the system.
 This is where the event-driven descriptions typically come in.